U.S. Route 160: Colorado

 U.S. Route 160 enters Colorado near the Four Corners Monument.
 It goes northeast and intersects U.S. Route 491, then turns north to enter Cortez with U.S. 491.
 East of Cortez, a road leads south from U.S. 160 to Mesa Verde National Park.
 It continues east to Durango, where it intersects U.S. Route 550.
 After overlapping with U.S. 550 south of Durango, U.S. 160 turns east and meets U.S. Route 84 at Pagosa Springs.
 It then goes northeast and crosses the Continental Divide at Wolf Creek Pass.

 From Wolf Creek Pass, U.S. 160 continues northeast and turns east at South Fork.
 At Monte Vista, an overlap begins with U.S. Route 285, which continues southeast into Alamosa.
 It turns east, then goes northeast to go through North La Veta Pass, then continues east to Walsenburg, where it intersects Interstate 25.

 From Walsenburg, U.S. 160 continues south with Interstate 25 to Trinidad, then turns northeast to intersect U.S. Route 350.
 It continues east, passing through the Comanche National Grassland before intersecting the concurrent U.S. Route 287 and U.S. Route 385 south of Springfield.
 It continues east and enters Kansas east of Walsh.

+The Wolf Creek Pass is famous in the 1975 C.W.
+McCall's country song of the same name.